 Strong Anonymity:CactusVPN is optimized for speed.
 Small network yet download speeds are good for streaming and torrenting.
 Solid security and privacy features.
 Accept Bitcoin and keep no connectivity logs.

 Money-back guarantee: 30 DAYS

-HideMyAss offers a 7-day free trial with a catch—you must enter payment information to sign up.
+HideMyAss offers a 7-day free trial plan with a catch—you must enter payment information to sign up.
 If you don’t cancel before the 7-days is up, you get billed.
 Don’t fret, however.
 You still get a 30-day money-back guarantee that begins when your real subscription starts, so think of this as a 37-day money-back guarantee.

 Apps are available for Windows, MacOS, iOS, and Android.

 HIDE YOUR ASS:HMA is a veteran VPN provider that offers solid apps and reliable service.
 Comes with a 30-day money-back guarantee.